RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-9.5.md

 ## Control Statement

-Transfer system backup information to the alternate storage site {{ insert: param, cp-9.5_prm_1 }}.
+The organization transfers information system backup information to the alternate storage site {{ insert: param, cp-9.5_prm_1 }}.

+## Control Objective

+Determine if the organization:

+- \[CP-9(5)[1]\] defines a time period, consistent with recovery time objectives and recovery point objectives as specified in the information system contingency plan, to transfer information system backup information to the alternate storage site;

+- \[CP-9(5)[2]\] defines a transfer rate, consistent with recovery time objectives and recovery point objectives as specified in the information system contingency plan, to transfer information system backup information to the alternate storage site; and

+- \[CP-9(5)[3]\] transfers information system backup information to the alternate storage site with the organization-defined time period and transfer rate.

 ## Control guidance

-System backup information can be transferred to alternate storage sites either electronically or by the physical shipment of storage media.
+Information system backup information can be transferred to alternate storage sites either electronically or by physical shipment of storage media.

-## Control assessment-objective

-system backup information is transferred to the alternate storage site for {{ insert: param, cp-09.05_odp.01 }};
-system backup information is transferred to the alternate storage site {{ insert: param, cp-09.05_odp.02 }}.